Common Concerns About Community Cats

 The Community Cat Program assists neighborhoods by:

 Our Community Cat Program is a resource, not a rescue.
 We will not remove cats from your property, but we provide the tools to help you humanely manage the cats.
+For more information on pricing and policy, please refer to our pet care page.

 To perform such a large volume of spay/neuter surgeries and provide community cats with the medical care they need, we rely on generous donations from our community.